PavelDoGreat/Laws-of-Universe/README.md

 As he is the source of knowledge, if he tried to imagine the world without taking into account her mystery, reality was turning to a conceptual mess.
 Ideas how the woman should be.

 Maybe she should be fully predictable or be limited by fixed ideas?
-Now existence is so boring.
+Now existence is so boring and she plays with him like a robot.
 What if he has control over her?
 Now she wants to control him too.
 He cannot create his safe perfect world in whatever way he wants.
 He has to accept her, and in doing so, he also accepts himself.

 He was playing with her, turning parameters and knobs of his knowledge till he found existence as most fun and beautiful.
 In a sweet balance between his knowing and her mystery reality becomes magical and fluid.
 It is called wisdom and her mystery is love.